CrypticCoin (CRYP) Price Reaches $0.0001

-CrypticCoin (CURRENCY:CRYP) traded down 13.4% against the US dollar during the one day period ending at 22:00 PM E.T. on April 3rd.
-One CrypticCoin coin can now be purchased for $0.0001 or 0.00000001 BTC on popular cryptocurrency exchanges including LATOKEN and Exrates.
-CrypticCoin has a total market cap of $164,381.83 and $1,010.00 worth of CrypticCoin was traded on exchanges in the last day.
-During the last week, CrypticCoin has traded down 13.5% against the US dollar.
+CrypticCoin (CURRENCY:CRYP) traded down 18.9% against the dollar during the 1-day period ending at 15:00 PM E.T. on April 5th.
+During the last seven days, CrypticCoin has traded down 9.7% against the dollar.
+CrypticCoin has a market cap of $161,293.54 and approximately $956.00 worth of CrypticCoin was traded on exchanges in the last day.
+One CrypticCoin coin can currently be bought for about $0.0001 or 0.00000001 BTC on popular exchanges including LATOKEN and Exrates.

 - Bitgem (BTG) traded flat against the dollar and now trades at $2.79 or 0.00034116 BTC.